 As an early musical influence, Brown counts rapper Tupac Shakur.
 He explains that “the world had no idea what kind of an effect his stage name was going to have.”

-After hearing his song ‘New West,’ its no wonder why he is called “No Clue.”
+After hearing his song ‘New West,’ it’s no wonder why he is called “No Clue.”

 5. Clash of the Titans